2020 Presidential Polls: Donald Trump’s Approval Dips In Critical Midwest States Needed For Re-Election

 There are signs of potential trouble in other regions as well.
 A University of New Hampshire poll found that in the Granite State, 68 percent of Republican voters polled would back Trump in a hypothetical Republican primary matchup against Ohio Gov. John Kasich and former Massachusetts Gov. Bill Weld.
 The Hill noted that both are considering mounting a challenge to Trump for the Republican nomination.

-While the number would still give Donald Trump a victory in a hypothetical primary, political experts say the number shows a potential weakness for Trump as nearly one-third of Republican of voters may be seeking an alternative.
-Other statewide polls have shown similar numbers for Trump, and while he would still likely breeze through a hypothetical Republican primary, could point to softening support among Republicans that could lead to some sitting out the 2020 election and making the road to victory more difficult.
+While the number would still give Donald Trump a victory in a hypothetical primary, political experts say the number shows a potential weakness for Trump as nearly one-third of Republican voters may be seeking an alternative.
+Other statewide polls have shown similar numbers for Trump, and while he would still likely breeze through a hypothetical Republican primary, they could point to softening support among Republicans that could lead to some sitting out the 2020 election and making the road to victory more difficult.